shilad/cartograph-alg/README.md

 ## Running experiments

 1. The first time you run it,  `git lfs pull` and unzip the file `data.zip`.
-2. Run the script `./bin/run-joint.sh`.
+2. Run the script `./bin/run-joint.sh food`.
 3. The script will tell you where it sends output.
 4. Only check in "final" experiments.